wolfy-online/.github/CODE_OF_CONDUCT.md

-## Code of Conduct - wolfy.online Open Source Organization
+## Code of Conduct - Wolfy Open Source

 ### 1. Introduction

-wolfy.online Open Source is a structured engineering ecosystem dedicated to the design and development of scalable, production-grade systems through modular architecture, disciplined engineering practices, and community-driven collaboration.
+Wolfy Open Source is a structured engineering ecosystem dedicated to the design and development of scalable, production-grade systems through modular architecture, disciplined engineering practices, and community-driven collaboration.

 This Code of Conduct defines the expected standards of professional behavior for all contributors, maintainers, and participants across the organization.